Featured Product: Dewhel JDM Oil Catch Can

 When shopping for an oil catch can, you need to consider some different features:

 - A lower price is attractive, but an expensive well-designed can may help you to save more in the long run

-- The best oil catch can should be made of Lightweight Aircraft Aluminum Alloy or something better, and should be painted to prolong its life.
+- The best oil catch can be made of Lightweight Aircraft Aluminum Alloy or something better and should be painted to prolong its life.

-- It should be an universal to fit all types of cars, unless your car is really special.
+- It should be universal to fit all types of cars unless your car is really special.

-- A bigger oil catch can would help to keep more oil inside, but may make the can harder to install.
+- A bigger oil catch can help to keep more oil inside but may make the can harder to install.

 - A sight tube helps to see the working state of the oil catch can, but also increases the risk of leaking.